TanYa-Go/Babushka-Bakes/TESTING.md

 Navigation bar is visible on all pages of the website  which makes it easy for user to browse around and contributs to a smoother user experience.

-On smaller sizes, the navigation menu collapses to a hamburger button which expands on click.
+On smaller sizes, the navigation menu collapses to a hamburger button which expands on a click.

 ### **Test**